gfantom/dunked/test.md

 ```

 String within tags should contain the location of the schema that the response will be compared against.

 *dbKeyValue*
 ```XML
 <dbKeyValue> id_str : tweetTable.TWEETID</dbKeyValue>
 ```

 Similar to verifyKeyValue, but the value is not written in the xml file directly, but instead retrieved from the specified database.
-If this element is present in the scenario, 2 other elements must be present.
+If this element is present in the scenario, 2 other elements must be present:
-####REQUIRED ELEMENTS
-databaseFile:
+- `databaseFile`: must be present in the scenario or parent file
+- `dbRow`: must be present in the current case or previous cases in the same scenario

+The string before the colon is the same as in the `<verifyKeyValue>` test: a key present in the request response body.
+The second string is separated by a period.
+The first half is the identifier for a ResultSet (table row) which should have been saved with a `<dbRow>` element.
+The second half should be the column name in that particular row.
+In the example above, `tweetTable` is the table name, and `TWEETID` is the column in that table.